 The TC provides a rationale for instructional planning and includes implications for each of the classroom and student characteristics and discusses how these characteristics influenced accommodations /modifications planning of instruction, implementation of instruction, and assessment/s.
-A chart is provided that identifies the
+A chart is provided

 The TC provides a thorough rationale for instructional planning and includes implications for each of the classroom and student characteristics and discusses how these characteristics influenced accommodations /modifications planning of instruction, implementation of instruction, and assessment/s.
-A chart is provided that identifies the
+A